aosabook/500lines/objmodel/chapter.md

             self.map = new_map
 ````

-The class now passes ``None`` as the fields dict to ``Base``, as ``Instance``
+The class now passes ``None`` as the fields dictionary to ``Base``, as ``Instance``
-will now store the content of the dict in another way.
+will now store the content of the dictionary in another way.
 Therefore it now needs
 to override the the ``_read_dict`` and ``_write_dict`` methods.
 In a real
 implementation, we would refactor the ``Base`` class to not be responsible for
-storing the field dictionary any more, but for this section having instances
+storing the fields dictionary any more, but for now having instances
 store ``None`` there is good enough.

-When creating a new instance it starts out with using the ``EMPTY_MAP``, which
+When creating a new instance, the class starts out using the ``EMPTY_MAP``, which
-has no attributes, and an empty storage.
+has no attributes, and empty storage.
 To implement ``_read_dict``, the
 instance's map is asked for the index of the attribute name.
 Then the
 corresponding entry of the storage list is returned.

 Writing into the fields dictionary has two cases.
 On the one hand the value of
 an existing
 attribute can be changed.
 This is done by simply changing the storage at the
 corresponding index.
-If the attribute does not exist yet, a *map transition* is
+On the other hand, if the attribute does not exist yet, a *map transition* is
 needed using the ``next_map`` method.
 The value of the new attribute is appended
 to the storage list.

 What does this optimization achieve?
-It optimizes the memory use of the common
+It optimizes use of memory in the common
-case where many instances that have the same layout exist.
+case where there are many instances with the same layout.
 It is not a universal
-optimization: Code that creates instances with wildly different sets of
+optimization: code that creates instances with wildly different sets of
-attributes will have a larger memory footprint than just using dictionaries.
+attributes will have a larger memory footprint than if we just use dictionaries.

-This is a common approach for optimizing dynamic languages.
+This is a common problem when optimizing dynamic languages.
 It is often not
-possible to find optimizations that are faster or use less memory in *all*
+possible to find optimizations that are faster or use less memory in all
 cases.
-To still speed up programs in practice, optimizations are chosen that
+In practice, optimizations are chosen that
-should apply to how the language is typically used in practice, while potentially
+apply to how the language is *typically* used, while potentially
 making the behaviour worse for programs that use extremely dynamic features.

-Another interesting aspect of maps is that while in this chapter they are only
+Another interesting aspect of maps is that, while in this chapter they are only
-used as a memory optimization, in actual VMs that use a JIT compiler they also
+used as a memory optimization, in actual VMs that use a just-in-time (JIT) compiler they also
 improve the performance of the program.
 To achieve that, the JIT uses the maps
 to compile attribute lookups to a lookup in the objects' storage
-at a fixed offset, getting rid of all dictionary lookups completely (footnote:
+at a fixed offset, getting rid of all dictionary lookups completely (FIXME footnote:
 How that works is quite a bit beyond the scope of this chapter.
-I've tried to
+I tried to
 give a reasonably readable account of how a JIT can do that in a paper I wrote
 a few years ago.
 It uses an object model that is basically a variant of the one
 in this chapter: C. F. Bolz, A. Cuni, M. Fijałkowski, M. Leuschel, S. Pedroni,